Reflective practice pilots

 Our first pilot in partnership with Balint Legal involved groups rather than 1:1 support.
 Between June and December 2025, we ran two different Balint groups – one for crime and family practitioners on the Western Circuit and one for Chancery and commercial barristers in London.

-Read more about this pilot from Barbara Mills KC, 2025 Chair of the Bar, in this article from Counsel magazine.
+Read more about this pilot from Barbara Mills KC, 2025 Chair of the Bar, in an article from Counsel magazine.

 Other pilots